sieve-community/examples/audio_enhancement/README.md

 * `audio`: An audio input (mp3 and wav supported)
 * `filter_type`: Task to perform, one of ["upsample", "noise", "all"]
 * `enhancement_steps`: Number of enhancement steps applied to the audio between 10 and 150.
 Higher values may improve quality but will take longer to process.
 Defaults to 50.
-Only applicable if `enhance_speed_boost` is False.
+Only applicable if `speed_boost` is False.
-* `enhance_speed_boost`: If True, use a faster but less accurate model for audio enhancement.
+* `enhance_speed_boost`: If True, use a faster but more experimental model for audio enhancement.
+Depending on the type of audio files you're processing, it may work better at times.
 Defaults to False.